Thomas Foods International (TFI)

 The site will be regulated by the EPA for compliance against strict protocols with respect to odour, wastewater management and noise.

 In particular, the EPA will require a commissioning plan for the wastewater treatment system.
 This will ensure that wastewater processes are managed appropriately and in accordance with the design of the facility as the new parts of the system are being brought online.
 This is designed to avoid the issues that occurred when the Pahl farm was initially commissioned.

 TFI held a community engagement session in Murray Bridge in 2021 where the EPA, council and TFI were present.
 This was an opportunity to view the design of the facility and seek clarification.

 The EPA has provided a public notification of the application through this webpage, advertised in the newspaper, and sent a flyer to local residents living near the new facility.
-The EPA is holding a community information session at the Bridgeport Hotel in Murray Bridge on Tuesday 9 August between 1 and 7 pm.
+The EPA held a community information session at the Bridgeport Hotel in Murray Bridge on Tuesday 9 August 2022.

 Further community updates will be provided.
 You are encouraged to contact the EPA or TFI directly if detailed information is required.

 For all enquiries regarding the licence, please contact the EPA on 8204 2004 or email.
 This line is answered 24 hours a day, 7 days a week in the case of an emergency.
 If the matter is non-urgent you will have your call returned during business hours.

 For information on the facility please visit TFI website, or contact 8165 5100.